 - Payments to secure the use of computers for the use of conducting research; and

 It’s important to note that, while they may qualify, these expenses may not be covered in full by the Research and Development Tax Credit.

-What are Qualified Research Activities?
+What are R&D Tax Credit Qualified Activities?

-The IRS specifies which actions can be viewed as qualified research activities by providing criteria for individual projects that a company is completing.
+The IRS also specifies which actions can be viewed as qualified research activities by providing criteria for individual projects that a company is completing.

 To determine if a project meets the criteria for receiving the R&D Tax Credit, the IRS employs a four-part test.
 If your company’s latest project fulfills each of the four provisions in this checklist, it may qualify you for the R&D credit.